 First of all, the Ball Engineer II offers both durability and a lightweight build thanks to its 43mm titanium case.
 Along with the sturdy form of the body is a sapphire crystal window known for its high scratch-resistant surface.

-Inside this slick field watch is a Ball caliber RR1103 automatic movement that clocks in at 28,800VPH.
-The automatic movement also has a 38-hour power reserve to ensure that it will keep on ticking.
+Inside this slick field watch is a Ball caliber RR1103 automatic movement with 28,800VPH and 38-hour power reserve to ensure that it will keep on ticking.

 As for additional features, the Ball Engineer II is water-resistant for up to 100-meters and comes with a date display as well.
 Overall, the Ball Engineer II is a well-rounded, no pun intended field watch that you can depend on.